Igor Moiseyev Ballet: Reception

 John Martin, then the dance critic for the New York Times, wrote in 1961 "Among the truly creative figures in the art of the dance of our time, place high the name of Igor Moiseyev."
 Anna Kisselgoff wrote that Moiseyev "created a new dance idiom that stood on its own" and called the dances "classics of their genre".
+She also commented that "If the Moiseyev dances have survived, it is because their artistic quality lifted them above any possible propaganda level."

 The Moiseyev Ballet continues to tour and perform to the current day.
 It has been praised by cultural figures such as Maya Plisetskaya, Tatyana Tarasova, and Marlene Dietrich.

 In the West, the Moiseyev Ballet has been described as speaking "the nationalist idiom of folk movement".
 It has also been called "a symbol of Soviet bureaucracy", a "mirror of the Soviet epoch", and "the main cultural tyrant of the [Soviet] regime".
 However, it has also been credited with helping encourage international cultural exchange, especially between the USA and the Soviet Union.
+Diplomatic relations were established between the Soviet Union and Israel in 1989, after the Moiseyev Ballet toured in the latter country.

 The Moiseyev Dance Company influenced professional folk dance in Serbia.